 Indian Eagle

-Rash Behari Bose is mostly known as a revolutionary in India, but he is remembered in Japan for another thing, which only the few know.
+Rash Behari Bose is mostly known as a revolutionary in India, but Japan remembers and honors him for another thing, which only the few know.
 During his stay in Japan, he introduced an authentic Indian curry that is a key dish on the menu at Tokyo’s popular restaurants, even today.

 Rash Behari Bose story, Nakamuraya Indo Karii, Indian food stories, Nakamuraya Manna Shinjuku